Collections Attorney Representing Merchant Cash Advance Funders in New York and Beyond

 • Enforcing judgments: Using wage garnishments, bank levies, judgment liens, or asset seizures when permitted.

-How Attorneys Differ from Collection Agencies
+How MCA Attorneys Differ from Collection Agencies

 Attorneys can escalate matters to litigation and judgment enforcement, which agencies cannot.